Esmond George: Early life and education

+Career

-George was educated at the Moonta public school, then was employed at the Savings Bank branch at Kadina then by 1908 at Kapunda, where he became conductor of the local Glee Club, and performed on stage with songs and recitations.
+George was first employed at the Savings Bank branch at Kadina then by 1908 at Kapunda, where he became conductor of the local Glee Club, and performed on stage with songs and recitations.
 He resigned from the Bank in 1912 and embarked on a successful series of engagements throughout Western Australia with Annie Jones, whom he married in 1916.
 Annie, originally from outback Western Australia, was a poster artist and storyteller, author of Sandplains.
 He was also an active artist, and around 1916 supplied illustrations for several story books by "Firenze" (Florence Hayward).

 He was associated with the Adelaide Repertory Theatre from 1915 or earlier, initially as an actor and later as stage director.
 He also appeared in several productions by the Lyric Club at the Chamber of Manufactures Building, Pirie Street.
 He also appeared with travelling groups "The Revellers", "The New Follies" and "The Tourists" as a fine baritone and humorist.
 He directed stage productions for students of St Peter's College and from 1932 served as chairman of the WEA Dramatic Company.

 He enlisted with the Army Medical Corps in November 1917 and embarked as a private on the SS Gaika for England in August 1918.
 He returned to Australia in January 1919 aboard SS Leicestershire and discharged as medically unfit.

 He worked for a time as a secretary for the Humes Pipe Company at its Loveday works.
 He then found work as a journalist, notably as arts critic for The Register.
 He was a clear and fluent writer, as evidenced by his many "letters to the editor".

 He developed an interest in poster art, at which his partner Annie was highly proficient.
 Annie died in 1920 and Esmond remarried six years later.
 He had several one-man exhibitions of his watercolor paintings and black-and-white illustrations, and also with the United Arts Club.
 In 1931 he and John Goodchild took to the road on a sketching tour of the Eastern States.
 He was a popular choice as adjudicator at a wide range of artistic competitions — singing, elocution and painting.
 He left journalism to become a commercial artist, and in 1934 left for Heatherley Art School in London to further his craft.
 Nora Heysen was a fellow-passenger on the Aller.
 While in London he was elected to the prestigious Langham Sketching Club.